vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

   that for any low-pressure bowel movements I don't try to push stuff out forcefully which might make bleeding worse.

 I felt relieved after the bowel movement though not "perfectly fine" so I don't think this alone did the trick.
-But at least I now feel about as good as yesterday, I'm curious to see what overall effect it has on my experience for the rest of the day.
+I continued to be approximately in this good state till my next meal and then for a couple of hours afterward; however, I had more pronounced sensations of discomfort around 9 PM as I settled into sedentary work.
+The sensations continued till before I went to sleep, though there were times in between where it didn't feel unpleasant at all.

 ## Current learnings